If you only have a short time in Porto, there are many places that you cannot afford to miss. Here are our top 10 best things to see and do in Porto.

 2. The Church of Sāo Francisco

 The Church of Sāo Francisco is one of the most prominent buildings in Porto.
-Originally a small church and convent in 1245, its Romanesque origins was transformed into one of the most prominent examples of Gothic architecture in Porto.
+Originally a small church and convent in 1245, its Romanesque origins were transformed into one of the most prominent examples of Gothic architecture in Porto.
 The austere Gothic exterior leads into a dazzling display of baroque finery on the inside, with the ornate walls covered in over 100kg of gold leaf.

 3. Drink port – Porto Wine Cellars